Greek Orthodox Patriarchate of Jerusalem: Recent political controversies

 In May 2007, the government of Jordan revoked its previous recognition of Theophilos III, but on 12 June 2007 the Jordanian cabinet reversed its decision and announced that it had once again officially recognised Theophilos as patriarch.
 Archbishop Theodosios (Hanna) of Sebastia has also called for a boycott of Theophilos.

 In September 2017, hundreds of Palestinian Christians protested in Jerusalem calling for the removal of Theophilos III, accusing him of approving controversial land sales in East Jerusalem to Israeli settler organizations such as Ateret Cohanim.
 The patriarch denied wrongdoing and stated that the sales were made under legal pressure and did not compromise church property rights.

 In December 2022, the patriarchate publicly condemned what it described as the illegal seizure of church land in the Silwan neighborhood of occupied East Jerusalem by Israeli settler groups, warning that such actions threatened the Christian presence in the Holy Land.

-In August 2025, the patriarchate faced another financial and political crisis when Israeli authorities froze all its bank accounts over a disputed Arnona (property tax) bill.
-Officials claimed the church owed taxes on several income-generating properties, while the patriarchate argued that historic agreements exempted its holdings from such payments.
-The freeze disrupted salaries for clergy and staff and drew condemnation from the Palestinian Authority, Jordan, and other Christian institutions, which viewed the move as a violation of the traditional status quo protecting church property in Jerusalem.
+In August 2025, the patriarchate faced another financial and political crisis when Israeli authorities froze all of its bank accounts over a disputed Arnona (property tax) bill.
+Officials claimed that the church owed taxes on several income-generating properties, while the patriarchate argued that historic agreements exempted its holdings from such payments.
+The freeze disrupted the payment of salaries for clergy and staff and drew condemnation from the Palestinian Authority, Jordan, and other Christian institutions, which viewed the move as a violation of the traditional status quo protecting church property in Jerusalem.
+Following international advocacy efforts, the freeze on the patriarchate's bank accounts had been lifted by December 2025.